animikii/styleguide/ruby.md

 ## Hashes

-May the hash rocket rest in piece.

-* Use the new hash rocket syntax.
+* Use the newest syntax style for defing hashes.

   ```ruby
   # Bad :'(